 The base is made without egg yolks, reducing the cost (which is important because pistachios and pistachio cream are not necessarily cheap ingredients) and the worry of cooking eggs to the proper temperature.

-First, milk and sugar are warmed on the stovetop, and then cream and cornstarch are added.
+First, two kinds of milk – both dairy and pistachio – and sugar are warmed on the stovetop, and then cream and cornstarch are added.

 The mixture boils until thickened.